Clean mouth = good health?

 What's the connection between a clean or healthy mouth and good health?
 I keep seeing these ads and commercials saying that there is a link — what exactly is it?

 A nice smile and fewer trips to the dentist aren't the only reasons to take care of your teeth — you can actually stay healthier, too.
 Although they may seem unrelated, oral health does play a role in overall health.
-Gum disease, known as periodontitis, may make you more at risk for other health problems, including chronic diseases such as heart disease and stroke.
+Gum disease, known as periodontitis, may make you more at risk for other health concerns, including chronic diseases such as heart disease and stroke.
 Studies examining the link between a healthy mouth and overall health have shown some interesting findings:

-- Excessive plaque buildup has been shown to be associated with higher risk for chronic lung disease
+- Excessive plaque buildup has been shown to be associated with higher risk for chronic lung disease.

-- Infections from gum disease could cause your blood sugar to rise, making the treatment of diabetes more difficult
+- Infections from gum disease could cause your blood sugar to rise, making the treatment of diabetes more difficult.

-Poor oral health can also cause pain and affect a person's well being.
+Poor oral health can also cause pain and affect a person's well-being.
 The use of certain medications or consumption of alcohol to cope with pain can affect oral health because these factors, as well as smoking and eating sugary foods, are associated with dental problems.
 Poor overall health can contribute to poor eating habits that may influence nutritional intake, causing further oral health problems.
-Sounds like quite a cycle doesn't it?
+Sounds like quite a cycle, doesn't it?

 As you can see, there are many ways that a clean mouth and overall health are related, so it’s wise to make it a priority to take care of your teeth and gums.
 The American Dental Association has some good tips on how to keep your teeth and gums clean.
 It only takes a few minutes each day and a few visits a year with a dental health care provider to take care of your oral health, but many find the overall benefits are worth it.

 Can’t find information on the site about your health concern or issue?

 Submit a new comment